chrisalexander/blog/_posts/2012-06-23-chromium-os-on-the-dell-mini-9-the-definitive-guide.md

 ---
 layout: post
-heading: 'Chromium OS on the Dell Mini 9: The Definitive Guide'
+heading: 'Chromium OS on the Dell Mini 9'
+subheading: 'The Definitive Guide'
 categories: hardware
 ---